Tamil word Kadavul

 - One who follows Aram, “Aram” the Tamil word means Doing Good the equivalent of the word Dharma,

-The paths that Thiruvalluvar refers in his Kurals are about an earlier form of Buddhism or Jainism or even Ajivikam or a similar one and should predates the time when these religions personified their own Gods with stories and myths and corrupted their religion, Kural respects knowledge and accepts that anyone can become a Guidance giver(God) when he follows the good path, it says in its first Kural that everything starts from the first one(Aathi Bagavan).
+The paths that Thiruvalluvar refers in his Kurals are about an earlier form of Buddhism or Jainism or Ajivikam and should predates the time when these religions personified their own Gods with stories and myths and complicated their religions, Kural respects knowledge and accepts that anyone can become a Guidance giver(God) when he follows the good path, it says in its first Kural that everything starts from the first one(Aathi Bagavan).
 Here I should not have used the word “God” as Kural do not talk about a creator, protector or anything of that sort but refers to “Iraivan” as one who is worth following or one who teaches us.

 Lastly I need to bring in this verse from “Choodamani Nigandu” about who is the God(Iraivan)